Recognised by international standards

 Internationally recognised tool to promote the energy transition

 International standards such as the Greenhouse Gas Protocol and organisations such as CDP and RE100 explicitly encourage consumers to take leadership by using renewable energy and doing more.
-Extra steps drive the worldwide energy transition and you can do this by buying energy with the EKOenergy label.
+Extra steps drive the worldwide energy transition and you can too by buying energy with the EKOenergy label.

-EKOenergy-labelled electricity fits perfectly with companies and organisations that follow other sustainability standards and rating systems too: e.g. the Global Reporting Initiative, Science Based Targets, the Covenant of Mayors, and others.
+EKOenergy-labelled electricity fits perfectly with companies and organisations that follow other sustainability standards and rating systems: e.g. the Global Reporting Initiative, Science Based Targets, the Covenant of Mayors, etc.

 Standards and organisations referring to EKOenergy